tstack/lnav/src/internals/sql-ref.rst

   **Parameters**
     * **value\*** --- The numeric value to convert
-    * **upper** --- The upper bound of the numeric range.
-The non-aggregate version defaults to 100.
-The aggregate version uses the largest value in the inputs.
+    * **bound_a** --- One bound of the numeric range.
+Order does not matter: the smaller of bound_a and bound_b is the floor, the larger is the ceiling.
+Defaults to 100; the aggregate version uses the largest input as the ceiling.
+    * **bound_b** --- The other bound of the numeric range.
+Defaults to 0.

   **Examples**
     To get the unicode block element for the value 32 in the range of 0-128: